hoangduytran/blender-manual/manual/grease_pencil/modes/edit/stroke_menu.rst

 Close or open strokes by connecting the last and first point.

 Type
-   Close All
-      Close all open selected strokes.
+   :Close All: Close all open selected strokes.

-   Open All
-      Open all closed selected strokes.
+   :Open All: Open all closed selected strokes.

-   Toggle
-      Close or Open selected strokes as required.
+   :Toggle: Close or Open selected strokes as required.

+..
 Create Geometry
+..
 When enabled, points are added for closing the strokes.
+..
 If disabled, the operator act the same as *Toggle Cyclic*.

 Toggle Cyclic